 - Any team registered with the Manitoba Senior Slo-Pitch Tournament League (MSSTL) that wishes to enter the Provincial Championship must complete/pay an online entry form by July 1st. - Given sufficient entries, three divisions Competitive, Recreational A and Recreational B will be used.
 Any female reaching 50 and any male reaching 55 by December 31st will be eligible, the calendar year will apply at all times in establishing age. - 3.
 Provincial Championship Team Rosters may have up to a maximum of 20 players plus 3 non-playing coaches/managers.
 MSSTL Winnipeg League teams' rosters will be those submitted to Softball Manitoba (SMB) through online RAMP registration (ADD/DELETE deadline July 1).
-MSSTL non-Winnipeg League teams' rosters will be those submitted to SMB through the MSSTL (ADD/DELETE deadline July 6) but allow for up to three (3) pickups whose names must be submitted to SMB by July 10.
-Pickups must be a) registered with SMB, b) from non-Winnipeg League MSSTL teams and c) non-competing teams in this year's SMB Provincial Play downs.
+MSSTL non-Winnipeg League teams' rosters will be those submitted to SMB through the MSSTL (ADD/DELETE deadline July 6).
+All teams will be allowed three (3) pick-ups whose names must be submitted ten (10) days prior to the Championship start.
+Pick-ups must be registered with Softball Manitoba through Ramp and be from a non-competing team in the current years provincial playdown.